The Faithful Hussar: Lyrics and melody

 My grief it will end nevermore.

 Popular culture

 The song is featured at the end of the 1957 Stanley Kubrick film Paths of Glory, where a female German prisoner, portrayed by Kubrick's later wife Christiane Kubrick, sings this song in front of French soldiers, stirring strong emotions among them.

 Recordings by British artists Ted Heath and Vera Lynn (as "Don't Cry My Love") both reached the Billboard Top 100.
 Lynn's rendition also reached #29 in the UK.
 American artists such as Louis Armstrong also played the piece.
-Armstrongs version reached #27 in the UK charts in 1956.
+Armstrong's version reached #27 in the UK charts in 1956.